-During the period from October 1, 2023, to December 15, 2023, the date of this report and as discussed otherwise in Note 24 below, there were no shares issued, cancelled or returned to treasury and no other options and warrants were issued or exercised.
+During the period subsequent to the date of this report there were no shares issued, cancelled, or returned to treasury and no other options and warrants were issued or exercised.

-14) Financial Instruments
+13) Financial Instruments

 The carrying value of the Company's financial instruments, consisting of cash, accounts receivable (net of sales tax), short-term investments, and accounts payable and accrued liabilities (net of sales tax), approximate their fair value due to the short-term nature of the instruments.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to significant interest or credit risks arising from these financial instruments.